 Recency is one of the four cornerstones of great reviews, which include quality, quantity, recency and consistency, but many software businesses miss out on connecting with more clients simply by not focusing on continuous collection of new reviews.
 BrightLocal has found that a whopping 69% of buyers think that online reviews older than three months aren’t relevant.

 Collecting reviews — and what to do with them once you have them — often is treated as a marketing afterthought.
 With all the competing priorities that businesses must focus on, it’s easy for reviews to fall by the wayside, but this can result in negative implications for your brand and sales.
 Don’t believe it?
-We’ve found that software vendors on Gartner Digital Markets see a 127% increase in traffic to their profile pages when they collect 10 or more reviews.
+We’ve found that software providers on Gartner Digital Markets on average see a 3x increase in product profile pageviews when they collect 10 or more reviews.

 Here’s why review recency matters to software buyers:

 New reviews build trust

 One of the first things that consumers do when researching products is to seek out reviews as social proof that your product is trusted by others and high quality.
 Specifically, the two key questions they ask when reading reviews are: “Is the reviewer like me?” and “Is this information timely?”

 Not surprisingly, a top reason why buyers read reviews is to find relevant advice and feedback from people with similar backgrounds and software needs.
 Easily accessible reviews from like-minded reviewers shows that your product is worthwhile to pursue — building confidence and trust beyond what your traditional sales pitches and marketing collateral can provide on their own.